Discover more from Thematiks

 Climbing the two ladders: how Chinese companies move up the global value chain

-A new model explains how Chinese companies catch up to and even surpass their Western competitors and the markets in which they are more likely to excel
+An innovative model explains how Chinese companies catch up to and even surpass their Western competitors and the markets in which they are more likely to excel

 Competition with Chinese companies — in global markets as well as in China — is one of the defining facts of life for many companies around the world.
 In a variety of markets and industries, Chinese brands continue to evolve upwards and outwards, often meeting or surpassing the performance of Western incumbents.
-As a 2015 MIT Tech Review article noted about competition within China:
+As an MIT Tech Review article noted about competition within China: